-Many students observe bullying behavior without supporting or confronting it out of fear of being bullied themselves or because they do not know how to support the one who is being bullied.
+Observing bullying behavior without supporting or confronting it.
+Many students take the role of bystander out of fear of being bullied themselves or because they do not know how to support the one who is being bullied.

 CYBERBULLYING

 The intentional and repeated mistreatment of others through the use of technology such as computers, cell phones and other electronic devices.